 Nematodes in the roots create the pathway for other fungi to come in:

-String roots have just sprouted out but are already blackened:
+You can see here some string roots that have just sprouted out but are already blackened:

 If the plants are overfed with chemical fertilizers, you might notice the hardening of the soil.
 These chemical elements tend to heat up the growing medium & sometimes burn the roots as water evaporates out.
 When the roots are sickly, water & nutrients may not get transported up to nourish flowers & fruits.

-The clay compacts & limits air flow in and out the roots.
+The clay then compacts & limits air flow in and out the roots.
 As a result, flowers may fall.
+We can see an example of hardened clayey soil like this one here:

 The age of the dragon fruit plant

-A pitaya grower in Riverside told us that in the first 1 or 2 years, his plants had flowers but they fell off & produced no fruit.
-This may be because the plant is still young.
+A pitaya grower in Riverside told us that in the first 1 or 2 years, his plants had flowers but they fell off & the plants produced no fruit.
+According to his experience, this may be because the plant is still young.
 From year 3 & on, it began to put out fruits.

-Remember don't overwater and don't overfeed.
+To make your dragon fruit plants more resilient, Remember don't overwater and don't overfeed.
 Cut off the small shoots to focus all the energy on the flowers.
 And look out for rain that could damage the flowers.
+Hopefully, this brief post has given you some ideas to stay on top of the situation.
+The plants will bloom & fruit when it's time.
+Keep on growing this awesome tree & keep the dragon's last fireball glowing.

 Share or pin this post!